RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

   Ideally an instruction is ready to execute as soon as its input operands are available.

   But, there are some constraints.

-    1) execution units, interconnect, and register file (or reorder buffer) ports.
+    1) Execution units, interconnect, and register file (or reorder buffer) ports.
-    2) organization of buffers.
+    2) Organization of buffers.

   The instruction issue buffer can be designed in various ways to keep instructions in an executable state and optimize parallel processing.

-  Below are three main approaches to achieving this.
+  Below are three main approaches to achieve this.

 ![issue queue](/assets/img/papers/1/1_3.png){: width="480" height="240"}